 • Activity modification.
 Steer clear of the activities that worsen symptoms.

 • Assistive devices.
 By using a crutch for a week or more when required.

 • Physical rehabilitation.
 Your chiropractor may educate you on the best way to stretch your hip muscles and employ other treatment techniques including ultrasound, muscle stimulating methods or cross-friction.

 • Steroid injection.
 The injection may provide temporary (months) or permanent relief.
-If pain and swelling return, another injection or two, several months apart, may be required.
+If the pain and swelling returns, another injection or two, several months apart, may be required.